 As COVID began to take control, 20th Century Studios (the movie’s producers) decided to move it back to October 9, 2020.
-It was then pushed back another two weeks to October 23, 2020, before finally settling on its new, and hopefully final, the release date of December 18, 2020.
+It was then pushed back another two weeks to October 23, 2020.
+Now though it has settled on a release date of September 17, 2021.

 At this point, it is hard to say if this is set in stone as movie theaters are still slow to reopen, but there is a good chance this date remains firm.